GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The state is bound to the class by using the `this` object.
-Thus you can access the local state in your whole component.
+The state is bound to the class by using the `this` object, which allows you to access the local state in your component.
 For instance, it can be used in the `render()` method.
-Previously you have mapped a static list of items in your `render()` method that was defined outside of your component.
-Now you are about to use the list from your local state in your component.
+Previously, you mapped a static list of items that was defined outside of your component with the `render()` method.
+Now, you will use this list from the local state in your component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~